-This procedure is carried out to better protect the user’s credentials and the resources that the user has access to.
+This procedure is carried out to protect the user’s credentials and the resources the user has access to.
 Single-factor authentication (SFA), in which the user provides only one factor — typically a password or passcode — provides a lower level of security than two-factor authentication (TFA).
 Two-factor authentication requires a user to provide both a password and a second factor, usually a security token or a biometric factor like a fingerprint or facial scan.

 Two-factor authentication has long been used to control access to sensitive systems and data.
 And online service providers are increasingly implementing 2FA to protect their users’ credentials from hackers who have stolen a password database or obtained user passwords through phishing campaigns.

 Why Add Two-Factor Authentication to Your WordPress Site?

 WordPress sites are vulnerable to a wide range of security threats.
 Brute-force or ‘dictionary’ attacks are among the most dangerous and common types, in which attackers use bots to guess login credentials until they find the right combination repeatedly.

 They can infect your website with malware if they steal or correctly guess your password.
 Therefore, it is highly recommended that you use strong passwords that include complex combinations of letters, special characters, and numbers.
 However, if you want to take your WordPress login page security a step further, we recommend using two-factor authentication (2FA).
 Even if your password is stolen, someone will need to enter a security code from your phone to gain access.